Tuesday, May 2, 2017

 Nevada.

-Rick was fun to ride with for a few hours; but he liked to walk up those mountain passes.
+Rick was fun to ride with for a few hours; but he liked to walk up mountain passes.

 So I bid him adieu.